nodejs/node/doc/api/util.md

   circular references.
 * `%o` - `Object`.
 A string representation of an object with generic JavaScript object formatting.
-Similar to `util.inspect()` with options `{ showHidden: true, showProxy: true }`.
+Similar to `util.inspect()` with options `{ showHidden: true, showProxy: true, depth: 4 }`.
 This will show the full object including non-enumerable properties and proxies.
 * `%O` - `Object`.
 A string representation of an object with generic JavaScript object formatting.
 Similar to `util.inspect()` without options.
 This will show the full object not including non-enumerable properties and proxies.